zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Check if a table contains a particular key.

-   :t: the table to query.
+   :param t: the table to query.

-   :key: the key to check for existence.
+   :param key: the key to check for existence.

    :returns: true if the key exists in the table.